Lutiick/IOT_Hidroponic/README.md

 ## 4. Device

-The `device` directory contains mock for the Arduino-based hardware components used in the hydroponic system.
-Is is created for testing.
+The `device` directory contains mock for the Arduino-based hardware sensors used in the hydroponic system.
+It is created for testing.

+## 4. Controller

+The `controller` directory contains mock for the Arduino-based hardware motor controller used in the hydroponic system.
+It is created for testing.

 ## Usage